 On October 28, 2008, the Company announced a restructuring plan to better allocate its resources to improve its operational results in light of the market conditions.
 Under this plan, the Company has recorded restructuring charges of \$7.4 million, primarily consisting of employee severance costs of \$4.7 million and facility exit costs of \$2.7 million.
-The facility exit cost consists primarily of the cost of future obligations related to these facilities.
-Discounted liabilities for future lease costs and the fair value of the related subleases of closed locations that are recorded is subject to adjustments as liabilities are settled.
-In assessing the discounted liabilities for future costs of obligations related to the locations, the Company made assumptions regarding the amounts of future subleases.
-If these assumptions or their related estimates change in the future, the Company may be required to record additional exit costs or reduce exit costs previously recorded.
-Exit costs recorded for each period presented include the effect of such changes in estimates.
+All remaining accrual balance under this plan had been paid out as of December 31, 2013.
 The following table summarizes the activities of these restructuring liabilities (in thousands) for the periods covered below:

+Three Months

 Ended March 31,

-2013 2012
+2014 2013

-Beginning balance \$ 448 \$ 728
+Beginning balance \$ \$ 448

-Restructuring charges (credits) (102) (8)
+Restructuring credits (102)

-Adjustments 4

-Cash payments (122) (102)
+Cash payments (122)

-Ending balance \$ 224 \$ 622
+Ending balance \$ \$ 224

+- -